Samsung/Universum/README.md

 ## Project contents

-`universum` is main project folder, that is being copied to `dist_packages` when installed.
+`universum` is main project folder, that is being copied to Python libraries location (e.g. `dist-packages` or `site-packages`) when installed.
 It contains `__main__.py` script, that is the main entry point to the whole project.
 It also contains the following modules:
 * `main`/`poll`/`submit`/`api`/`nonci` - managing modules for different Universum modes